zyn-org/zyn/docs/PROTOCOL.md

 IDENTIFY username=alice
 ```

 **Note**: IDENTIFY is required when the configured modulator (if any) doesn't support the `auth` operation type.
-In such cases, the server cannot delegate authentication to the modulator, so the client must first register a username via IDENTIFY before sending the AUTH token.
+In such cases, the server cannot delegate authentication to the modulator, so the client must first register a username via IDENTIFY.
 If a modulator with `auth` support is configured, IDENTIFY can be skipped and authentication will be delegated to the modulator.

 ---